Why Should You Invest In Pickering Real Estate?

 I’m in the market for an income property.
 What kind of tenants do you think will be looking to rent in Pickering?

 One of the reasons we love Pickering is because there’s truly something for everyone.
-We see students in this area, thanks to its proximity to Centennial College Durham College.
+We see students in this area, thanks to its proximity to Centennial College Pickering Campus and Durham College.
 Durham College in particular is growing rapidly and is currently home to over 130 programs.
 The area also has a strong labour force and is home to some very active industries, like energy, manufacturing and pharmaceutical.
 Thanks to the GO Station, we even see professionals looking to rent here who work in downtown Toronto, so there’s a solid population of professionals in Pickering.
-The area’s numerous parks, recreation facilities and it’s vibrant waterfront draw a lot of families too.
+The area’s numerous parks, recreation facilities, and it’s vibrant waterfront draw a lot of families too.

 What questions should I ask my real estate agent before I start looking seriously at buying a condominium?